Omak, Washington: Recreation

 The area's mild climate and its close proximity to lakes, rivers, and mountains make Omak an outdoor recreational destination.
 The city maintains eight general recreational complexes, of which the 76.6 acre Eastside Park, with an enclosed skate park, municipal pool, seven baseball diamonds, four soccer fields and tennis courts, and two basketball courts, is the largest.
 Civic League Park is the municipality's oldest park, while Dalton Klessig Park is the newest.
 The Omak City Park Board has been formed to protect these public spaces.
 Omak has several beaches at the north–south shores of Omak Lake on the Colville Indian Reservation, comprising over 100 acre of sandy land.
 Fishing and boating are available at Omak Lake, and at the Fry Lake and Duck Lake—near the city's local airport—and Conconully Lake, Crawfish Lake and the Okanogan River, all of which are home to several species.
 The Valley Lanes bowling alley serves the city and has hosted intrastate competitions, while the Okanogan Valley Golf Club—a country club with 334 and 284 yd golf courses—is located in Omak.

 The Okanogan–Wenatchee National Forest, the largest forest on the West Coast, provides residents with trails for walking, hiking and cycling close to home and encompasses several skiing regions.
 It received approximately 397,000 visitors in 2005, most of whom came from over 50 mi away.
 Numerous general recreational opportunities, such as hunting and rock scenery, are available nearby.
 There are various hiking trails in nearby hilly areas, including Omak Mountain and its look-out tower, and Moses Mountain.
 The Granite Mountain Trail is located between the forests about 33 mi away from the city.
 There is skiing available about 25 mi west of town at the Loup Loup Ski Bowl.
-Nearby state parks include Conconully State Park (17 mi northwest), Bridgeport State Park (36 mi south), Osoyoos Lake State Park (41 mi north), and Alta Lake State Park (47 mi southwest), Birdwatchers can see quail, anatidae, turkey buzzard, wild turkey and bald eagles in the Omak area.
+Nearby state parks include Conconully State Park (17 mi northwest), Bridgeport State Park (36 mi south), Osoyoos Lake State Park (41 mi north), and Alta Lake State Park (47 mi southwest).
+Birdwatchers can see quail, anatidae, turkey buzzard, wild turkey and bald eagles in the Omak area.

-Camping is available at local recreational vehicle parks (RV parks), including Carl Precht Memorial RV Park, Sunset Lakes RV Park (adjacent to Duck Lake), and Margie's R.V.
-Park.
+Camping is available at local recreational vehicle parks (RV parks).
 There are over a half-dozen campgrounds in proximity to Omak.
 The Omak–Okanogan region has been well known for its rock climbing structures since the early 1970s.
 Nearby communities in Okanogan County offer horseback riding and hunting.
 Fishing and boating is achievable within short distance, at the nearby Omak Lake.
 The Omak Pioneers represent Omak High School as their baseball, basketball, football, soccer, volleyball, and wrestling teams.
 There are separate teams based on age and gender.
 There are all-terrain vehicle (ATV) courses located nearby, specifically in the Loup Loup Ski Bowl.